 The Idaho Art Lab is a not-for-profit art education organization.
-Our art gallery and art center are staffed by volunteers, BYU-I interns and two full time staff members who receive compensation when income allows.
+Our art gallery and art center are staffed by volunteers.
 Our mission: "The Idaho Art Lab promotes the visual arts and provides opportunities to people of any age, ability or economic status to engage in the arts by offering art education programs, gallery exhibits & a gathering place for residents to be involved in the arts as part of their daily life."

 Kara Hidalgo, our Executive Director, has been volunteering full time on this project since August of 2010.
 Her husband, Daniel Hidalgo, is a volunteer teaching artist who has been working on the project full time since March of 2011.
 Desiree Chesebro-Moeller has been volunteering full time since January 2014.
 The Weatherston family covers most Fridays.
 We hope to get funding soon that will allow for a steady salary for our teaching artists and staff members.
 Many volunteers help with fundraisers, manning the Lab and getting the word out.
 The Idaho Art Lab can easily keep 3 full-time and two part-time staff members busy.
 Please check out our Volunteer page to see how you can help.

 In November of 2010 we began renovations of a building at 7 N. Bridge Street.
 The Marion Hamilton Gallery of Art opened on March 17, 2011.
 The drop-in community art center opened in August of 2011 and the ceramics and pottery studios opened in February of 2012.